swaroopms658/LaTeX-Math-Question-Extraction-using-Open-Source-LLMs/README.md

 - Adjust chunk size and filtering heuristics in `chunking.py` to optimize context vs speed.
 - Customize the prompt in `llm_extract.py` for your desired extraction style.
 - Always review and lightly clean the generated LaTeX before using in production documents.
+- Extract the zip folders and follow the same structure and following the steps will give correct output

 ---